dbohdan/recur/README.md

 This command-line tool runs a single command repeatedly until it succeeds or allowed attempts run out.
 It implements optional [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) with configurable [jitter](https://en.wikipedia.org/wiki/Thundering_herd_problem#Mitigation).

 It was inspired by [retry-cli](https://github.com/tirsen/retry-cli).
 I wanted to have something like it, but as a single-file script without the Node.js dependency.
-The result depends only on Python and its standard library.

-The CLI options are modeled after the parameters of the [`retry`](https://github.com/invl/retry) decorator, which Python programmers may know.
-However, I do not use the `retry` package or its code.
-The jitter behavior is different from `retry`.
-Jitter is applied starting with the first retry, not the second.
-I think this is what the user expects.
-A single-number jitter argument results in random jitter picked uniformly from between zero and that number every time.

 ## Requirements

-Python 3.8 or later.
+Python 3.8 or later, PyPI package `simpleeval` (installed automatically with `recur-command`).

 ## Installation